civiform/docs/docs/it-manual/sre-playbook/troubleshooting-production.md

 Investigate the server logs.
 Report any errors you find along with complete stack traces to the CiviForm maintainers.
 To view the server logs in the AWS console go to CloudWatch > Logs > Log groups, select the log group for your production deployment and view the combined log stream.

+If logs mention `HikariPool-default - Connection is not available` or errors seem transient and browser-specific, check whether ECS is repeatedly replacing unhealthy tasks — see [Checking ECS Events for 500 Errors / HikariPool Connection Issues](../../governance-and-management/technical-support/ecs-events-checking.md).

 **Symptoms**

 Server returns 504 Gateway Timeout error, especially when doing admin actions such as application exports.